-- Assignments: There are two compulsory written assignments for this course, which will be released on the course Moodle in Weeks 4 and 8 respectively.
-The assignments will each be worth 12.5% of the overall mark in total for this course.
-It is expected that the students complete assignments on their own.
-Plagiarism will not be tolerated.
-Assignment submissions dates are set on Mondays in week 6 and 10 for each assignment respectively. - Mid-session exam: A mid-session exam will be conducted on Wednesday of week 7 starting at 5pm.
+Mid-session exam: A mid-session exam will be conducted on Monday of week 7 starting at 4:30-6:00pm.
 Location for the exam will be announced during the course.
-Note: It will be conducted outside of the normal class lecture times of 6-9pm.
+Note: it will be conducted outside of the normal class lecture times of 6-9pm.
 It will be a open book exam.
-Students are strongly advised to take the mid-session exam seriously as it contributes 20% to the overall marks of the course. - 3.
-Final exam: It will be an open book of 2 hour final exam.
+Students are strongly advised to take the mid-session exam seriously as it contributes 20% to the overall marks of the course.

+Final exam: It will be an open book of 2-hour final exam.

-The assessment scheme in this course reflects the intention to assess your learning progress through the term.
+The assessment scheme in this course reflects the intention to assess your learning progress throughout the term.